bstrie/rust-rustic/README.md

  * Persistent evaluation history, with optional transience
  * Readline support
- * Easily upload working code (with evaluated output) to Gist
+ * Easily upload code (with evaluated output) to Gist
  * Low-friction logging
  * Works with any and all builds of Rustc